-Following this alternative offers a way of exploring democracy and economic justice.
+Following this alternative offers a way of exploring democracy, women's empowerment and economic justice.
 A concrete set of institutions consistent with the development of self-determination can be seen as necessary for the idea of economic justice to have meaning.
-In the spheres of production, distribution, exchange, law and contracts among others, the development of appropriate economic and political institutions allowing this inter-subjective idea of freedom to unfold becomes the thematic development of economic justice.
+In the spheres of production, distribution, exchange, law and contracts among others, the development of appropriate economic and political institutions allowing this intersubjective idea of freedom to unfold becomes the thematic development of economic justice.